 1. Start with a clear purpose

 To begin the process of creating the design for a website, it is essential to identify the goal of the website.
-Whether it is to create a digital portfolio, showcase your business’s services to potential customers, or sell products online, you should ensure that your website’s purpose is apparent and clear.
+Whether it is to create a digital portfolio, showcase your business’s services to potential customers, or sell products online, you should ensure that your website’s purpose is apparent.

 Your website should fulfill the needs of your target audience and be designed in a way that is most appropriate for the visitors.
 If the users fail to understand your website’s objective and the website fails to address their pain points, they are likely to leave.